The Importance of Keeping Your Computer Software Updated

 Important security updates are patches released to fix severe vulnerabilities identified by software vendors, which attackers could exploit quickly.

-3. Can outdated software affect compliance?
+3. Can outdated software cause policy violations?

 4. Do automatic updates slow down my device?